Home | Browse Topics | Family law | A death in the family | Coroners’ investigations and post-mortems

 When do deaths have to be reported to the coroner?

 In some cases, the doctor or nurse who first sees the body will have to report it to the police, who then in turn have to report it to the local coroner.
-Generally this has to be done if there’s something violent, unnatural or suspicious about the death (see below for more details).
+Generally, this is done if there’s something violent, unnatural or suspicious about the death (see below for more details).
 The body then can’t be buried or cremated until the coroner has authorised it (by issuing an “Order for Disposal of Body”).

 The coroners’ role is to establish when, where, how and why the death happened, and to work out whether anything can be done differently that might stop similar deaths in the future.
 Coroners are usually lawyers, not doctors.